com-480-data-visualization/com480-project-colocaviz/README.md

 - Data visualizations showcasing high- and low-impact foods, using intuitive design elements like food icon scaling.
 - An interactive basket tool (with a limited number of food products), where users can build their grocery list and see real-time visualizations and feedback on the environmental and social impact of their choices.

-The motivation is to raise awareness about the hidden impacts of food consumption, to challenge common misconceptions, and provide a user-friendly tool for making more informed choices.
+The motivation is to raise awareness about the hidden impacts of food consumption, to challenge common misconceptions, and to provide a user-friendly tool for making more informed choices.
 The target audience includes urban consumers who shop primarily in supermarkets, though the insights are valuable for anyone looking to rethink their consumption habits.
 The ultimate aim is to empower individuals to make more sustainable choices while making the learning process engaging and accessible.

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

-The preliminary analysis of the datasets have been done in the following [notebook](exploratory_analysis.ipynb)
+The preliminary analysis of the datasets has been done in the following [notebook](exploratory_analysis.ipynb)

 **Carbon and Water Footprint Datasets**